 Soft, vegan sugar cookies with crispy edges, for all your holiday needs.
 Have fun with different cookie cutters, easy icing and sprinkles of course!

 After much trial and error, I finally have the perfect recipe for soft cut-out vegan sugar cookies.
+Seriously, these are the cookies of my dreams, and I think you will LOVE them!

 They are easy to make and roll out.
 A little trick I learned is to roll the dough onto parchment paper before chilling in the refrigerator.
 This way, the cookie dough only needs to chill for about an hour before you can cut and bake!
 And you don’t have to roll out cookie dough that is crumbling everywhere.
 Easy peasy.

-How to make perfect sugar cookies
+How to make perfect vegan sugar cookies:

 Recipe adapted from Sally’s Baking Addiction.